The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 In Oddmar, you play as a Viking who is banned from Valhalla.
 Luckily, you’re given a chance to redeem yourself.
 With a new goal in mind, you go on a quest to achieve glory and earn your place in Valhalla.

-The first thing you’ll notice about Oddmar is that its art is campy and distinct.
+The first thing you’ll notice about Oddmar is its campy and unique art.
 The style is cute and unserious, with tons of fun quips and rowdy banter.

 It controls well (gamepad required) and has a plethora of savvy animations that make moving and slaying enemies rewarding.